chatwoot/docs/docs/product/features/slack.md

 ### FAQ

-Q: We have integrated slack correctly, but we are not able to see the channel.

-A: Press the` cmd+k`/`ctrl+k` key and search for **customer-conversations** channel and verify if it got created.
-Your conversations from Chatwoot will come under this channel.

 Q. I am replying to a message but it's not showing up in the chatwoot inbox.

 A: When you reply to the message make sure you reply under the same thread.
 Each thread represents a separate conversation, so to show your reply to the same message you should reply under the thread.
 We use thread id to verify the separate conversation.